May 18, 2021

 Robotic automation is enabling flexible manufacturing in the food industry to increase productivity, product quality, and more importantly, food safety.
 The seafood industry, in particular, has had minimal automation compared to other sectors, due to the delicate, amorphous nature of the products.
 However, the challenge of handling amorphous and delicate objects can quickly be solved with the right end-of-arm tool (EOAT).
 Through automation, you can increase productivity and get your products to market faster as the labor shortage continues to grow.

 Our gripper technology, mGrip allows for safe food handling and is adaptable enough to handle the variability of different shapes, sizes, and weights.
 The mGrip adaptable gripper is made of soft components, ensuring the delicate, yet secure handling of products ranging from lobsters (even live ones!), to frozen scallops and even breaded fish sticks.
 When it comes to ensuring food safety, we have designed a grasping solution with food-safety top of mind.
 Sanitation is a top priority for food producers with machine cleanability being the greatest challenge to prevent contamination.
+Our solution is IP69-K rated – the highest rank on the Ingress Protection (IP) rating scale.
 Safety regulations demand tools that are easy to disassemble in order to minimize cross-contamination and recalls.
 We’ve solved this with ingress protected grippers running on a pneumatic system which means internal places won’t get clogged.
-Check out this video of our mGrip tool getting dipped in chocolate syrup and see how there’s no ingress of chocolate inside the gripper.
-This is because mGrip is a closed system so you don’t have to worry about contaminants getting inside the tool, thus more downtime for cleaning.
-Our food-safe grippers are easy to build, can be modified and adapted quickly, and are designed to keep up with the speed of any industrial robot when paired with a Soft Robotics Control Unit.
+Our food-grade grippers are easy to build, can be modified and adapted quickly, and are designed to keep up with the speed of any industrial robot when paired with a Soft Robotics Control Unit.